RajdeepDs/Kubernetes/KUBERNETES (K8s).md

 <br/>

 <h4>DEAMON STATE</h4>
 <p>It makes a sure that the copy of the pod runs on all or some of the nodes.
-And whenever a new nodes joins the same copy of the pod print over there and whenever a node is removed from the blaster the pod also get removed.
+And whenever a new nodes joins the same copy of the pod print over there and whenever a node is removed from the blaster the pod also get removed.</p>

     # To check deamon sets running :